 - Grows best with some morning sun and some shade

 - Produces fewer flowers if you overfeed

 - Grows quickly to 3 feet

-For hanging baskets on a sunny patio, you can't beat lantana plants (Lantana camara), broadleaf evergreens that act like vines and smell like citrus.
+For hanging baskets or on a sunny patio's border, you can't beat lantana plants — broadleaf evergreens that act like vines and smell like citrus.
 The vibrant flower clusters spill gracefully over the sides of patio containers, blooming continuously in warm weather.
-Lantanas are sun-worshiper plants and prefer a location getting direct rays.
-Winter them outside in U.S.D.A. zones 8-11, and they will keep right on attracting butterflies with those blossoms in mixes of red, orange, and yellow.
+Lantanas are sun-worshipping plants and prefer a location that receives direct rays instead of full shade.
+Keep them outside in the winter, and they will continue to attract butterflies with those blossoms in mixes of red, orange, and yellow.
 Buy here.

 - Grows well in any type of well-draining soil

 - Drought-resistant in large containers but prefer regular irrigation